Types of Financial Aid

 The federal government is the largest source of financial aid.
 The most common federal student aid programs are authorized by Title IV of the Higher Education Act of 1965 (HEA), as amended, and are known collectively as Title IV programs.
 Federal Student Aid, an office within the U.S. Department of Education, administers the programs.
 Financial aid from the federal government includes grants, loans and work-study.
 In order to receive federal student aid, students must complete the Free Application for Federal Student Aid (FAFSA) each academic year they are in attendance.

 Institutional financial aid resources are funds available directly from the college.
 The types of institutional aid include merit awards and need-based scholarships and grants.
+Graduate and Post Bach students are not eligible for any Carroll College gift aid or tuition benefits.

 - Merit Awards: Carroll College offers merit scholarships to qualifying freshman and transfer students.
 Merit award eligibility is determined based upon the student’s academic ability.
 Merit award amounts are fixed based the term of entry and will not increase nor decrease for subsequent academic terms.